Disease Guide ·Zinc-Responsive Dermatosis ·2026

 Symptoms - What to Watch For

-Thick, crusty lesions around the eyes and muzzle.
-Scaling and hair loss on the ears, elbows, and hocks.
+Thick, crusty lesions around eyes and muzzle.
+Scaling and hair loss on ears, elbows, and hocks.
 Cracked, thickened footpads.
 Red, weeping skin under crusts.
-Secondary bacterial or yeast infections in affected areas.
-Dull, poor-quality coat.
-Classic pattern: crusting around the eyes and mouth in a northern breed
+Secondary infections common.
+Classic pattern: crusting around eyes and mouth in northern breeds.

 Diagnosis - $200-$500